 In 2016, 43% of Americans reported working remotely.
 That number is expected to grow to 50% within the next decade.
 With the rise of remote workers, commuter benefits – specifically, on-demand services – will increase in value.

 Qualified vanpooling rides are one such service.
-Expenses generated from Lyft Line, uberPOOL and Via are all eligible expenses under a commuter benefit plan.
+Expenses generated from Shared Rides (previously Lyft Line) and Via are all eligible expenses under a commuter benefit plan.
 These ridesharing options provide an efficient and cost-effective way for remote workers to operate on an abnormal schedule.

 Traditional voucher and pass fulfillment programs cannot meet the demands of remote workers’ schedules.
 Instead, reloadable EMV cards that give employees freedom over when funds are loaded and used will be the emerging payment solutions for commuting.
 Additionally, there is expected to be an increase in the use of mobile and wearable payment options.

 In addition to keeping up with a more dynamic workforce, emerging payment solutions will allow employers to provide commuting solutions for a growing city population.

 70% of people will live in cities by 2050

 In 2005, 6.2 million people, accounting for 4.6% of the U.S. working population, commuted on public transportation.
 By 2015, the number of workers commuting on transit had risen to 7.8 million.
 That represents a 25% increase in 10 years*.
 That number is only expected to go up, with the number of workers living in cities predicted to grow to 70% by 2050.

 These changes have already started to have impact in major cities across the US.
 For example, Los Angeles and Denver have added new lines to their networks, making high-quality transit available to more people.
 Other cities like Seattle, Phoenix, and Dallas have also recently made investments in their systems, resulting in increased ridership.